NTIG-Uppsala/JIC-P.O.S/Documents/databaseSystem.md

 #### Deleting a Table
 To delete a table in the database, while in the **Database Structure** tab, right click on the table name in the tree structure and select **Delete Table** and then click on **Write Changes**.

+#### Exporting Table Data
+* Go to the **Browse Data** tab

+* Select the table you want to export in the dropdown on the left side of the toolbar

+* Find and click on the icon located in around the middle of the toolbar that displays "Save table as currently displayed" when hovered over

+* Choose which format you want to export to (CSV, JSON)

 ---

 [Back to README](../README.md)